itsrubenclarke/Windows-stig-remediation/README.md

 It combines enterprise compliance scanning with automated remediation using PowerShell.

+> [!NOTE]
-📄 **Before running any scripts, please review the [Prerequisites Guide](https://github.com/itsrubenclarke/Windows-stig-remediation/blob/main/prerequisites.md)**
+> **Before running any scripts, please review the [Prerequisites Guide.](https://github.com/itsrubenclarke/Windows-stig-remediation/blob/main/prerequisites.md)**

-To ensure audit policies are correctly configured and changes are verifiable.
+To ensure that audit policies are correctly configured and changes are verifiable.

 After conducting a credentialed compliance scan in Tenable, several configuration issues were identified...